2023 Winnipeg Blue Bombers season

 The 2023 Winnipeg Blue Bombers season was the 65th season for the team in the Canadian Football League (CFL) and their 90th season overall.
 The Blue Bombers qualified for the playoffs for the sixth consecutive season and played in their fourth straight Grey Cup game.
 However, the team lost the 110th Grey Cup to the Montreal Alouettes.

 The 2023 CFL season was the ninth season under head coach Mike O'Shea and the ninth full season under general manager Kyle Walters.

 Offseason

-CFL Global Draft
+CFL global draft

-The 2023 CFL Global Draft took place on May 2, 2023.
+The 2023 CFL global draft took place on May 2, 2023.
 The Blue Bombers had the eighth selection in each round.